DLetourneau/Crypto/README.md

 After a few attemps and some research I ended up making a simple Yates & Fisher Shuffle to randomize the keys.

+I'll try to keep this as current as possible, but it's a work in progress so updates will be random

 Enjoy and keep coding :)